AnveMark/01_research_reliability/README.md

 ---

-## 🔍 What Reliability Really Means - Global Research Standards
+## 🔍 What Reliability Really Means — Global Research Standards

 **ESOMAR (European Society for Opinion and Marketing Research)** defines reliability as:

 > “The degree to which a measurement system produces stable and consistent results over time and across researchers, respondents, and environments.”

+In statistical form:

 The goal of reliability ≠ **eliminating all error**.
 The goal = **reducing avoidable error so insights remain stable across replications**.